schrotie/bindom/README.md

 `loop-dom` also supports `data-parent` and `data-insert` attributes.

+#### `data-chunks`

+`loop-dom` supports the `data-chunks` attribute to perform chunked rendering.

+You _should_ aim to render only what the user is currently seeing and then you will almost never experience performance problems when rendering.
+However, if you render big arrays or very complex DOM, you _may_ use chunked rendering.
+That way the browser won't freeze while rendering.

+You may for example set `data-chunks=10` and `loop-dom` will render 10 array elements, exit the current function-stack, render the next 10 elements later and so on.

+#### `data-update`

+`loop-dom` supports the `data-update` attribute with which the update-strategy may be performance-optimized.
+It should very rarely be necessary to use this.

+Five update strategies are available:
+* `rebind` is the default
+* `always`
+* `unidentical`
+* `unidentical,rebind`
+* `unidentical,always`

+When the default update strategy `rebind` is executed, the following steps happen, whenever you set the `array` property of a `loop-dom` `template`
+element:
+1. If you did not provide `data-class`, that is set to `Object`
+2. DOM elements are added or removed to fit the array size
+3. DOM elements are updated with the elements of the array

+In step 3. the update strategy is applied. `rebind` means
+1. Convert the array element to the correct (`data-class`) class if it has another class.
+2. Unbind the DOM from the previously bound object.
+3. Bind the DOM to the new object (array element).
+4. If a new object was created in step one, `Object.assign` the original array element to the new object.
+5. Set the `class` attribute if `data-class` is not `Object`.

+Thus `rebind` is a clean slate strategy.
+The DOM is reused (this is essential, or otherwise scroll-positions would jump when re-rendering), but everything else is re-initialized as if it were the first rendering.

+Update strategy `always` will skip the rebind steps if the array element's class is correct.
+But it will always `Object.assign` the array element to the bound object, even if the array element is the identical instance (`===`) as the bound object.

+You can skip this latter step for identical objects by setting update strategy `unidentical`.

+Note that for update strategies `always` and `unidentical` you class must be able to handle the respective updates correctly!
+You _must not_ rely on code in the constructor or e.g. a callback on the `bound` event in order to cleanly initialize when new data is set.
+Since you _may_ need to write your class in a special way, the default update strategy is the rather inefficient `rebind`.

+The `unidentical` keyword also tells `loop-dom` to ignore when its `array` property is set to the same array-instance as before.
+So if you change an array e.g. with its splice method and set it to `loop-dom` then your update will be ignored!
+This may be useful in some edgecases when the identical array is set twice, but usually setting the same array twice is a bug!

+So if your update strategy is `unidentical*` then always set a (possibly shallow) copy of your array, so that updates get applied.
+If you have update strategy `unidentical,rebind` the updatestrategy then becomes `rebind`, accordingly for `unidentical,always` it becomes `always` or remains `unidentical` for `unidentical`.

 ### Custom Elements

 Bindom is intended to help with code organization, facilitate separation of